JohnMaguire/dynamic-dns/README.md

-# DigitalOcean Dynamic DNS Updater
+# Dynamic DNS Updater
-A quick script for updating DNS.
+A simple Bash script for updating DNS records in Cloudflare and DigitalOcean.

 ## Instructions